 The following report sections contain a breakdown of the imported and rejected records by category.
 In this article, we focus on the most commonly encountered events found in the "Suspicious" category during molecule registration.
 The other categories are noteworthy events, and errors.

 "Usually unexpected.
 Associated records will not be imported except if you choose otherwise."

-The report highlights these events to draw you attention to potential structure inconsistencies.
+The report highlights these events to draw your attention to potential structure inconsistencies.
 CDD labels evens as "Suspicious" when interpretation of the structure is ambiguous, and requires human judgement.
-To avoid accidental errors, events are set to be rejected by default, however each event type may be imported successfully if you choose to accept it.
+To avoid accidental errors, events are set to be Rejected by default, however each event type may be imported successfully if you choose to Accept it.

 - Review the counts on each event type- they should add up to the total number of molecules you expect.

 - Click on the arrow next to the event type to expand the section.